The Emerging AI Search Opportunity

 The Model: Position as AI search strategist for companies with in-house marketing teams who need expertise but not full-time headcount.

-- Typical engagement: 6-12 months
+- Typical engagements may span 6-12 months

 Why It Works: